sifive/gen-compiler-extension/README.md

 # SiFive Toolchain Supported Extensions List Generator

+## TODO
+This README is out-dated and will be updated later

 This project provides a script to automate the extraction and comparison of available `-march` options across different versions of the SiFive Freedom Tools RISC-V toolchain.

 The script will: